precice/fluent-adapter/README.md

 *Developed by Bernhard Gatzhammer and valid for FLUENT 19.5 and preCICE v1.6 on Ubuntu 18.04*

 ## 1. How to build the Fluent-preCICE adapter:
-  * Put the library of preCICE (libprecice.so) into the lnamd64 folder.
   * Adapt `lnamd64/2d_host/user.udf` line 1 "CSOURCES=...": There are several main udf files
   * The variable SOURCES needs one main udf file and the correspoding .c files:
-    + fsi_udf.c: This is the main ANSYS readable file used by FLUENT to call functions during each iteration for FSI simulations.
-Needs fsi.c and fsi.h
+    + fsi_udf.c: This is the main ANSYS readable file used by Fluent to call functions during each iteration for FSI simulations.
+This ANSYS UDF file needs fsi.c and fsi.h for execution
   * Adapt `lnamd64/2d_host/user.udf` line 3 `FLUENT_INC = ...` to the fluent installation
     folder which will be of the type `./ansys_inc/v195/fluent`
   * Repeat the above steps for `lnamd64/2d_node` folder in the exact same manner
-  * Adapt the path of the python library in `src/makefile` line 19 Example of line 19: `USER_OBJECTS=`pkg-config --cflags --libs libprecice` /usr/lib/x86_64-linux-gnu/libpython2.7.so` **NOTE**: Here it is assumed that the user clones preCICE version from https://github.com/precice/precice/tree/master using cmake
+  * Adapt the path of the python library in `src/makefile` line 19.
+    **NOTE**: Python shared library is available within the ANSYS installation.
+Example path is: `/ansys_inc/v195/commonfiles/CPython/2_7_15/linx64/Release/python/lib/libpython2.7.so`
-  * Update the Ansys RELEASE version in `src/makefile` line 26 Example of line 26: `RELEASE=19.5.0`
+  * Update the ANSYS Release version in `src/makefile` line 26 Example of line 26: `RELEASE=19.5.0`
   * Type: `make "FLUENT_ARCH=lnamd64"` to start the build
   * Use `make clean` to clean build process